heartace/reaper/README.md

 # Reaper

-`Reaper` is a smart Harvest filling helepr.
+`Reaper` is a smart Harvest filling helper.

 Usually you only need three steps: